-US stocks move higher in early trade; Dow crosses 26,000
+Dow Jones industrial average crosses 26,000 points

 ADVERTISEMENT

+HIGH-VOLTAGE BUYOUT: Energizer Holdings surged 15.6 percent after the company said it will acquire the battery and lighting assets of Spectrum Brands, which includes the Varta and Rayovac battery brands.
+Energizer shares added $8.04 to $59.66.
+Spectrum gained $2.65, or 2.2 percent, to $123.13.

+DEAL OR NO DEAL: Viacom slid 5.3 percent after following several reports saying the media company is not in talks to merge with CBS Corp.
+The tumble follows a sharp jump in Viacom shares Friday after a published report suggested that a merger might be a possibility.
+Viacom fell $1.80 to $31.96.
+CBS rose 77 cents, or 1.3 percent, to $59.60.

-BOND YIELDS: Bond prices rose.
-The yield on the 10-year Treasury fell to 2.54 percent from 2.55 percent late Friday.
+BOND YIELDS: Bond prices were little changed.
+The yield on the 10-year Treasury held steady at 2.55 percent.

-THE BITCOIN TRADE: The price of bitcoin was down about 12 percent in morning trading Tuesday to $11,926, according to the tracking site CoinDesk.
-Bitcoin futures on the Cboe Futures Exchange were down 13.3 percent to $11,970.
+THE BITCOIN TRADE: The price of bitcoin was down about 10.6 percent in morning trading Tuesday to $12,143, according to the tracking site CoinDesk.
+Bitcoin futures on the Cboe Futures Exchange were down 12.1 percent to $12,130.
 The futures allow investors to make bets on the future price of bitcoin.
-The price of the digital currency has soared last year, having begun 2017 under $1,000.
+The price of the digital currency, which soared last year after starting the 2017 under $1,000, has been hurt amid signs of potentially increased scrutiny from governments.
+South Korea's top financial policymaker said Tuesday that banning trading in digital currencies was an option, adding such a move still needed to be reviewed by government ministries.

 MARKETS OVERSEAS: Major stock indexes in Europe were mixed.
-Germany's DAX gained 0.8 percent and France's CAC 40 added 0.2 percent.
-London's FTSE 100 shed 0.1 percent.
+Germany's DAX gained 0.1 percent and France's CAC 40 fell 0.1 percent.
+London's FTSE 100 shed 0.3 percent.
 In Asia, Tokyo's Nikkei 225 added 1 percent, while Hong Kong's Hang Seng jumped 1.8 percent.
 Seoul's Kospi rose 0.7 percent.
 India's Sensex was unchanged, while markets in New Zealand, Taiwan and Southeast Asia gained.
 Sydney's S&P-ASX 200 shed 0.5 percent.